 Part C is Medicare Advantage.
 Medicare Advantage plans require some extensive education, but for now, just know that every Medicare Advantage plan is different.
 Some Part C plans include prescription drug coverage.
 Those plans are referred to as MAPD plans.
 If you have prescription drug coverage in your Medicare Advantage plan, you do not need a separate Part D plan.

-If you do not enroll in an MAPD plan, the only way to get prescription drug coverage is through a separate Part D plan.
+If you do not enroll in a MAPD plan, the only way to get prescription drug coverage is through a separate Part D plan.
 A Part D plan will help cover the prescriptions you get at your pharmacy.
-The only time we don’t recommend prescription coverage is if you have prescription benefits through VA Healthcare of TRICARE for Life.
+The only time we do not recommend prescription coverage is if you have prescription benefits through VA Healthcare of TRICARE for Life.

 Even if you are not currently taking any prescriptions, it’s important to enroll in a Part D plan as soon as you are eligible.
 This is important for two reasons.
 First, you’ll avoid the Part D penalty, which we’ll discuss next.
 Second, you can’t enroll in a Part D plan whenever you want.
 If you do not enroll when you’re first eligible, you’ll have to wait until the Annual Election Period (AEP) and won’t have coverage until the start of the following year.